Understanding Browser Compatibility Matrix

 Once the matrix has been determined, developers and QAs need to ensure that their development and test efforts are focused on the finalized set of browsers.
 Once the application is developed, QAs need to test this software application on real device-browser combinations rather than emulators.
 This helps them test software in real user conditions and explore bugs that an end-user may encounter in the real world.

-Just sign up for a free trial and start testing across browser versions and devices on the cloud!
+Just sign up for a free trial and start testing across browser versions and real devices on the cloud!

 Rolling out web applications that deliver flawless user experience across browsers (including multiple versions) and devices is a big challenge.
 However, creating a browser compatibility matrix after thorough research makes it relatively easier.